-Understanding the biogenesis of peroxisomes and LDs is not only a fundamental cell biological problem but also has important medical implications.
-Several life-threatening diseases are directly associated with the function of these organelles, including neurogenerative disorder like Zellweger syndrome associated with peroxisome function, and lipodystrophies, diabetes and obesity with LD function.
+Understanding formation of peroxisomes and lipid droplets (LD) is not only a fundamental cell biological problem but also has important medical implications.
+Several life-threatening diseases are directly associated with the function of these organelles, including neurological disorder such as Zellweger syndrome associated with peroxisome function, and lipodystrophies, diabetes and obesity with LD function.

 Intracellular membrane-bound organelles are a hallmark of all eukaryotic cells.
 Understanding how cells generate different organelles that display characteristic morphologies remains one of the central problems in cell biology.
 Some organelles, like the endoplasmic reticulum (ER) and mitochondria are self-generating whereas other organelles such as peroxisomes and lipid droplets (LDs) can be generated de novo from specialized subdomains in the ER membrane.
 Remarkably little is known about the ER subdomains and how they regulate organelle biogenesis.
 Our lab utilizes multidisciplinary approaches to investigate formation and function of organelles at the ER subdomains in normal and pathological conditions.